ulivz/babeland/README.md

 };
 ```

-you'll find that all context objects(`babel`, `path` and `node`) have not types, and you can only move to the next step by debugging it, hherefore, this will cause a lot of trouble to coding.
+you'll find that all context objects(`babel`, `path` and `node`) have not types, and you can only move to the next step by debugging it, therefore, this will cause a lot of trouble to coding.

 With `babel-shared`, you can have full type hints: